RB Omiya Ardija

+The club has won 1 J2 League title and 1 J3 League title in their history.

 History

 The team were founded in 1968 as NTT Saitama Soccer Selection in Urawa, Saitama and later known as the NTT Kantō Soccer Club in 1969.
 They were first promoted to the Japan Soccer League (JSL) Division 2 in 1987/88, and when the JSL folded, joined the former Japan Football League.

 In 1998 the club was separately incorporated as NTT Sport Community K.K. based in Ōmiya to participate in the J. League.
 The name "Ardija" is a transcription of the Spanish language ardilla (squirrel) which is the mascot of Ōmiya and the park in which their home stadium is located.

 Their matches against Urawa Red Diamonds have been called the "Saitama derby".

 From 2005 to 2007, most of Ōmiya's home matches were held at Saitama Stadium 2002 and Urawa Komaba Stadium due to expansion works at their home ground.
 In October 2007 the expansion was complete.
 On November 11, the re-opening match was held as a J. League season match between the Ōmiya and Ōita Trinita (1–2).

 Ōmiya competed in the J1 League following an immediate promotion in 2015 after being relegated in 2014. Ōmiya was relegated again following the 2017 season.
 They competed in J1 2005 and continued to remain until 2014, following promotion from J2 in 2004 as the second placed team.

 In 2023, Ōmiya were relegated to J3 League after six seasons stint in second division due to worst performance and played third division football for the first time since 1993.